mmal3x/fyp/README.md

 # Final year project - Neural Network for Handwritten Digit Classification

-## ..Execution instructions:
+## Execution instructions:

-## Graphical User Interface for DigiFY App
+### Graphical User Interface for the DigiFY App
-- Run the gui.py file from the terminal or inside an IDE.
+- To run the GUI, type the following command into a terminal: python gui.py

-## Model
+### Individual CNN Model
-- To run an individual instance of the model run the model.py script.
+- To run an individual instance of the CNN model, type the following command into a terminal: python model.py

-# Genetic Algorithm
+### Genetic Algorithm backed CNN
--
+- To run the genetic algorithm, type the following command into a terminal: python ga.py

+#### NOTE: Alternatively, you execute the files using a dedicated Python IDE (preferably PyCharm)